YameiSong/PyTorch/intro_en.md

 ### TorchScript

-With TorchScript, PyTorch provides ease-of-use and flexibility in eager mode, while smoothly switching to graph mode for speed, optimization, and functionality in C++ runtime environments.
+With TorchScript, PyTorch can soomthly switch between the eager mode and the graph mode.
+The former offers ease-of-use and flexibility, while the latter hightlights the speed, optimization, and functionality in C++ runtime environments.

 ### Distributed Training